russki007/nodejs-aws-shop-fontend/infrastructure/README.md

 ### Deploy infrastructure
 From the root of this directory.

-- Run: `npm cdk deploy:infa`
+- Run: `npm run deploy`
 - This command:
   - Creates AWS infrastructure using [AWS Cloud Development Kit](https://aws.amazon.com/cdk/).
   - Creates resources to be used in the frontend, specifally S3 bucket and CloudFront.

 ### Deploy Files to S2

-- Run: `npm deply:s2`
+- Run: `npm deply:s3`
 - This command copies website files from the `dist` diretory to the AWS S2
 - This command creates invalidation

 ### Clean up

-The Cloudformation stack can be deleted by running: `npm cdk destroy`
+The Cloudformation stack can be deleted by running: `npx cdk destroy`